If gridlock feeds ego and shuts out brainpower

 Work against the dangerous twins of jealousy and hypocrisy.
 They come disguised as concern, shrouded in statistics, and hidden behind a smile.
 When you’re good at something, there will always be someone who wants to undo you.
 Don’t let them.

 Transparency takes brainpower to tackle inner toxins as well as those from cynics who broker backdoor deals, buy favors, or exclude others.
-How so?
+How then do we LEAD mindfully in transparent ways that benefit all?

 1. Awaken more intrapersonal or introspective intelligence so that others will be led to respond openly to ethics that tend to follow.